cmrsol/example/README.md

 #### Example Description:

-This project is an attempt to completely implement an *AWS Fargate* cluster from nothing (except the prerequisites noted below).
+This project is an attempt to completely implement an *AWS Fargate* cluster from nothing in `us-east-1` region (except the prerequisites noted below).